 New firefighting helicopter technology developed by Mark Whaling, who is acting fire chief of a battalion in Los Angeles County and owner of Whaling Fire Line Equipment could assist in cutting response times for emergency helicopter services where they attend to wildfires.
 Orange County Fire Authority and Anaheim Fire and Rescue announced the new “fire-hydrant” for helicopters in a news conference on June 11, 2018.
-Battalion Chief Craig Coby said in the conference “We’re not afforded the ability to have a close reservoir in many areas of the county, so this is technology that we’d be very interested in moving forward.”
+Battalion Chief Craig Coby said in the conference “We’re not afforded the ability to have a close reservoir in many areas of the county, so this is the technology that we’d be very interested in moving forward.”
 Chief Coby heads air operations for the OCFA.

 This addition should help with the fire season starting in SoCal and the turnaround times for water drops to the remote areas wherein wildfires threaten.
 Inventor Chief Whaling said the idea came to him after assisting with the Canyon 2 fire in October of 2017.
-That fire destroyed 15 homes and over 9,000 acres in an eight-day span displacing thousands in the Anaheim Hills and North Tustin areas.
+That fire destroyed 15 homes and over 9,000 acres in eight days displacing thousands in the Anaheim Hills and North Tustin areas.
 He felt this would provide a faster and easier way to obtain the water needed to put out the blaze.

 What Is the New Firefighting Helicopter Technology?